oinam/notes/startup/product-demo-sucks.md

----
-layout: page
-title: Your Product Demo Sucks Because it’s Focused on Your Product
-category:
----

 # Your Product Demo Sucks Because it’s Focused on Your Product

 “It occurred to me that I was an absolute expert at the product I was pitching — I was presenting [Monetate](https://monetate.com)'s products day in and day out to some of the biggest brands in the country — but people still didn't seem to really get it,” says Falcone.
 “It became abundantly clear that knowing your product doesn't make a demo successful.”